httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 "Safe" HTTP methods include `GET`, `HEAD`, `OPTIONS`, and `TRACE`, as defined in Section 4.2.1 of {{RFC7231}}.

-A "public suffix" is a domain that is controlled by a public registry, such as "com", "co.uk", and "pvt.k12.wy.us".
-For example, `site.example`'s public suffix is `example`.
-User agents SHOULD use an up-to-date public suffix list, such as the one maintained at {{PSL}}.
+A domain's "public suffix" is the portion of a domain that is controlled by a public registry, such as "com", "co.uk", and "pvt.k12.wy.us" {{PSL}}.
+A domain's "registerable domain" is the domain's public suffix plus the label to its left.

-An origin's "registered domain" is the origin's host's public suffix plus the label to its left.
-That is, for `https://www.site.example`, the public suffix is `example`, and the registered domain is `site.example`.
-This concept is defined more rigorously in {{PSL}}, and is also known as "effective top-level domain plus one" (eTLD+1).
+That is, for `https://www.site.example`, the public suffix is `example`, and the registrable domain is `site.example`.
+This concept is defined more rigorously in
+{{PSL}}, which specifies a formal algorithm to obtain both.

 The term "request", as well as a request's "client", "current url", "method", and "target browsing context", are defined in {{FETCH}}.